jakobzhao/geog458/labs/lab03/readme.md

 }
 ```

-When determining the colors, I need some predefined color ramp to symbolize geographic features.
+When determining the colors, you need some predefined color ramp to symbolize geographic features.
 [ColorBrewer](http://colorbrewer2.org/) is an online tool designed to help people select good color schemes for maps and other graphics.
 It provides three types of palettes: sequential, diverging, and qualitative.

 -   Sequential palettes are suited to ordered data that progress from low to high.
 -   Diverging palettes are suited to centered data with extremes in either direction.